squatboy/ec2-spot-interruption-auto-recover/README.md

 - Use the backup AMI only for disaster recovery.
 Manage production AMI updates through your CI/CD pipeline.
 - Ensure snapshot and AMI creation calls complete within the two-minute warning window; AWS backend will finish the operations asynchronously.
 - For multi-AZ data durability, consider replacing the EBS volume with EFS and updating the user-data script accordingly.
+- Replace your own specific commands in the user-data script and Lambda handler with your own application lifecycle logic.